cube-drone/rt0/players-guide/src/player/combat.md

 If Fast, when there are 1 cards on Movement.
 If Slow, when there are 3 cards on Movement.

+### Run Away
+Place any card on Run Away.

+Once a card has been placed on Run Away, the next card must be either one higher than the highest card on Run Away, or one lower than the lowest card on Run Away.
+(So, for example, when a 5 of Swords and 6 of Pentacles are placed on Run Away, the next card must be a 4, or 7, of any Suit.)
+When there are 4 cards on Run Away, you may either:

+* Move yourself to any unoccupied Zone in the current Battle Arena.
+* Remove yourself from battle entirely.
+Your participation in this combat is over!
+The GM decides where you are hiding.

+If Fast, when there are 3 cards on Run Away.
+If Slow, when there are 5 cards on Run Away.

 ### Skill Checks
 Some actions during battle call for Skill Checks.
 "I hack the computer while the battle is raging on", or "I force open the door".